arikaran03/Machine-Learning-Projects/Supervised Learning/Lung cancer analysis using Random forest algorithm/README.md

 - Fatigue levels
 - Wheezing and coughing patterns

-(You can update this section with a dataset link or description if available.)

 ## 🔍 Model

 The model uses **Random Forest**, an ensemble machine learning method: